digao-dalpiaz/DzDirSeek/README.md

 `SubDir: Boolean` = If enabled, it will scan files in all sub-directories inside search path. (default True)

 `UseMask: Boolean` = If enabled, it will consider `Inclusions` and `Exclusions` properties.
 If disabled, it will retrieve always all files. (default Enabled).

+`IncludeHiddenFiles` = If enabled, it will include hidden files and folders (only works on Windows platform).

+`IncludeSystemFiles` = If enabled, it will include system files and folders (only works on Windows platform).